ivan-bilan/The-Engineering-Manager-Pandect/README.md

 ![Giving and Receiving Feedback](./Resources/Images/feedback.png)
 -----
 ### One-on-Ones
+#### Topics to Talk About
 * [1 on 1 Meeting Questions](https://github.com/VGraupera/1on1-questions) - list of 1-on-1 questions compiled from a variety to sources [GitHub, 8500 stars]
+#### Other Activities
+* [16 Personalities Personality Test](https://www.16personalities.com/) - the results include sections on "Career Path" and "Working Habits".
+Use it as a way to start a discussion instead of believing the actual results.

 ### Skill Matrix
 * [Skill Mapping: A Digital Template for Remote Teams](https://www.nngroup.com/articles/skill-mapping/) [Blog, October 2020]